Frequently Asked Questions

 Here are answers to our most frequently asked questions.
 If you need further help, please don’t hesitate to contact us at [email protected].
 Happy teaching!

 - Account Password

 Q: What is ReadWorks?

-A: ReadWorks is a leading national non-profit organization that provides a FREE, research-based, and Common Core-aligned reading comprehension curriculum for grades K-6.
+A: ReadWorks is a leading national non-profit organization that provides FREE, research-based, and Common Core-aligned reading comprehension curriculum for grades K-8.
 The ReadWorks curriculum is based on the most highly regarded, proven research on reading instruction.
 Our dynamic curriculum specifically addresses the deficiency in reading comprehension instruction by providing clear and explicit guidance for teachers so that they can effectively develop and hone the reading comprehension skills of their students.

 John Merrow, the Education Correspondent for PBSNewshour, said it best: “ReadWorks serves a need.
 We have a reading crisis in this country, and some of that stems from the harsh truth that many elementary school teachers aren't well equipped to teach reading.
 Rather than curse that darkness, ReadWorks offers help -- tons of it.
 I urge you to share this website with every teacher you know.
 It's free.”

 Q: Is ReadWorks really free?

 A: Yes!
 In support of our non-profit mission, ReadWorks is FREE, to be shared broadly and freely.
 Please share our site with your colleagues, principals and friends.

 You can also make a financial contribution to ReadWorks.
 Any amount is valued.
 Click here to donate.
 Thank you in advance for your support.